 The International Capital Markets Review: Switzerland

 Swiss equity capital market activity was not strong in 2020.
 Despite several initial public offerings (IPOs) in the pipeline that were expected to launch during the first quarter of 2020, the outbreak of the covid-19 pandemic and the related volatility in the capital markets has temporarily put the Swiss IPO market on hold.
-During the first half year of 2020, only two IPOs were launched on SIX Swiss Exchange Ltd, with an aggregate issue volume of approximately 116 million Swiss francs and a total market capitalisation of 699 million francs.
-However, it is to be hoped that the IPOs will launch once market conditions improve.
-However, according to the SIX website, the Swiss domestic debt capital market was very active during the covid-19 pandemic, with both the public sector and (excluding the financial sector) the private sector having increased bond issue volumes significantly (the private sector has almost tripled its issuance volume in Q2 2020 compared to the same period in 2019).
-According to the SIX website, during the first half year of 2020, 137 initial bond issuances (i.e., no tap issuances or increases of already outstanding bonds) raising over 50 billion francs have been launched.
-Further, there exists an active market for unlisted bonds or notes and privately placed debt securities.
+During the first half year of 2020, only two IPOs were launched on SIX Swiss Exchange Ltd, with an aggregate issue volume of approximately 116 million Swiss francs and a total market capitalisation of 699 million Swiss francs.
+While there were no IPOs in the first quarter of 2021, there were two in the second quarter of 2021, PolyPeptite and Montana Aerospace with a combined volume of 1.5 billion Swiss francs.
+Furthermore, the Swiss domestic debt capital market was very active during the covid-19 pandemic, with both the public sector and (excluding the financial sector) the private sector having increased bond issue volumes significantly.

 i Structure of the law

 The relevant Swiss capital market legislation governing the primary and secondary securities markets includes:

 - the Swiss Code of Obligations governing the prospectus requirements for the public offering of equity and debt securities (only to the extent that during the transition period until 1 December 2020 the offering participants elect not to follow the new prospectus regime nor produce a prospectus in accordance with FinSA);